 Yet despite all the tasting over the years, it was only in early 2015, at the persistent urging of a chocolate-obsessed friend, that I started Dame Cacao.
 It was to be a platform for my thoughts while working in Latin America & to review all the craft chocolate bars I could get my eager hands on.
 The site and the 8-month trip came to fruition after years of tasting a few bars a week using whatever cash I could spare from my student budget.

 I think those first bars are still some of the best chocolates I’ve ever had.
-But this solo exploration also brought about this bad case of wanderlust that has taken over so many millennials’ lives, albeit with a bit of a twist.
+But that solo exploration also brought about a bad case of wanderlust, the same one that’s taken over so many millennials’ lives, albeit with a bit of a twist.
 Chocolate even brought me to Asia, and specifically to South Korea, in a roundabout way.

 It’s my absolute pleasure to be able to share chocolate cultures from such unexpected parts of the world.